 The proposed amendment to the Certificate of Incorporation described in this proposal is attached to this Proxy Statement as Appendix B, which the Company would file promptly following the 2023 Annual Meeting of Stockholders if our stockholders approve the proposed amendment.
 The affirmative vote of the holders of not less than 80% of the outstanding shares of stock entitled to vote generally in the election of directors on the Record Date is required to approve this proposed amendment pursuant to the Certificate of Incorporation.
-If our stockholders approve the proposed amendment to the Certificate of Incorporation, the Board will make certain conforming changes to the Company's Bylaws and CGPs.
+If our stockholders approve the proposed amendment to the Certificate of Incorporation.
+If our stockholders approve the proposed amendment to the Certificate of Incorporation.
+If our stockholders approve the proposed amendment to the Certificate of Incorporation.